sjdobesh/databuf/readme.md

 # **Databuf**
-Header only library implementing a dynamic data buffer.
+Header only library implementing a dynamic data buffer in C.

 ### **quick start**
 Place `databuf.h` in your project folder or include folder.